gingemonster/O365-HomeAssistant/README.md

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attemps from Home Assistant_**

 ## Example custom setup
-As well as the built in functionality many users many want to create more advanced custom sensors and automations using this integration, below are some examples.
+As well as the built in functionality many users may want to create more advanced custom sensors and automations using this integration, below are some examples.

-### Automations for meeting in X minute
+### Automation for meeting in X minute
 If you want an automations that can be triggered when you have a meeting in the next X minutes then you can create a templated binary sensor in config.yaml.
 The below example lets you set the number of minutes before you want the binary sensor to change by updating 'set minutesbeforeevent = 2' to your own value.
 Don't forget to update 'YOURCALENDARNAME' appropriately:

 ```yaml